-In 2017, we entered into two land purchase contracts to acquire a total of 194 lots from affiliates of one of our directors for a total purchase price of \$6.8 million.
-The lots will be purchased in takedowns, subject to annual price escalation ranging from 3% to 6% per annum and may provide for additional payments to the seller at the time of sale to the homebuyer.
-We have a \$0.7 million non-refundable deposit at December 31, 2017 related to these contracts.
-We anticipate closing on these contracts in 2018.
-These transactions were reviewed and approved by the Audit Committee in accordance with the Company's Related Person Transaction Policy.
+As of December 31, 2018, we have two land purchase contracts to purchase a total of 198 finished lots in Pasco County and Manatee County, Florida from affiliates of one of our directors for a total base purchase price of approximately \$6.9 million.
+The lots will be purchased in takedowns, subject to annual price escalation ranging from 3% to 6% per annum, and may provide for additional payments to the seller at the time of sale to the homebuyer.
+We have a \$0.7 million non-refundable deposit at December 31, 2018 related to these land purchase contracts.
+We anticipate closing on these contracts in 2019.